-Loveland Pass falls into what I like to call a “love square,” which consists of Keystone, Silverthorne, Frisco, and Breckenridge.
 I typically only recommend eloping at Loveland Pass for couples who aren’t inviting any friends or family.
-Loveland Pass can accommodate up to 75 people, but it sits at 12,000 feet in elevation, so it runs the risk of your loved ones being affected by the altitude.
+This location can accommodate up to 75 people, but it sits at 12,000 feet in elevation, so it runs the risk of your loved ones being affected by the altitude.

 It also really requires people with an open mind.
 The weather can be extra tricky that high in the mountains, so a lot of times my Loveland Pass couples have pivoted to their plan B to allow for a more comfortable experience.
 Because of the weather, I only recommend eloping at Loveland Pass in June, July, and August.

 Loveland Pass elopements don’t require a permit as long as your group 1). is smaller than 75 people and 2). doesn’t involve other vendors like an officiant, planning services, rentals, etc. Lucky for you, photographers get the green light!
-If you want to have other vendors or a larger group (which I don’t recommend), you’ll need to get a permit from the Forest Service.
-The best way to reach them is to call 970-295-6600.
+If you want to have other vendors or a larger group (which I don’t recommend), you’ll need to pay for a commercial permit from the Forest Service.
+You can get in touch with the Dillon Ranger Service here.

 Don’t forget about getting acclimated to the altitude.
 If you can, PLEASE get to Colorado at least 48 hours before your elopement date.
 Some people have a reaction, like feeling lightheaded, and some people don’t.
 Either way, it’s better to be safe than sorry.